How It Works

 A Platform for Contextualizing the News

 Unvarnished is a platform to find, read, and share context for the news.
-This context – all too often missing from breaking news – is critical to understanding and assessing fast-moving events.
+This context is critical to understanding fast-moving events.
 Is the leader trustworthy?
-Is the expert credible?
+Is the analysis credible?
 Are there historical parallels that can help us evaluate current events?
 These are the kinds of questions that Unvarnished helps to answer.

 Context about a particular topic is organized into “threads” of evidence that are clear and easy to read.
-We’re starting with quotations, but will be adding more evidence types as we continue to build the site.
+We’re starting with quotations and images, but will be adding more evidence types as we grow.

 Open to All

-And everyone who wants can author threads on Unvarnished.
-We know that experts can come from all walks of life, and we don’t apply any partisan filter – threads should stand on their strength of their evidence, not adherence to any preconceived ideology.
+Anyone can author threads on Unvarnished, too – although that does require a free account.
+We know that experts can come from all walks of life, and believe that threads should stand on their strength of their evidence, not adherence to any ideology.

 Simple Thread Authoring